github/docs/content/apps/sharing-github-apps/registering-a-github-app-from-a-manifest.md

 1. [Generate a new GitHub App](https://probot.github.io/docs/development/#generating-a-new-app).
 1. Open the project you created, and customize the settings in the `app.yml` file.
 Probot uses the settings in `app.yml` as the [GitHub App Manifest parameters](#github-app-manifest-parameters).
 1. Add your application's custom code.
 1. [Run the GitHub App locally](https://probot.github.io/docs/development/#running-the-app-locally) or [host it anywhere you'd like](#hosting-your-app-with-glitch).
-When you navigate to the hosted app's URL, you'll find a web page with a **Register GitHub App** button that people can click to create a preconfigured app.
+When you navigate to the hosted app's URL, you'll find a web page with a **Register GitHub App** button that people can click to register a preconfigured app.

 Using [dotenv](https://github.com/bkeepers/dotenv), Probot creates a `.env` file and sets the `APP_ID`, `PRIVATE_KEY`, and `WEBHOOK_SECRET` environment variables with the values [retrieved from the app configuration](#3-you-exchange-the-temporary-code-to-retrieve-the-app-configuration).